 I’m sorry for the sad note, but want people to be mindful of what can happen to their own dogs and to others, when dogs run loose.
 Dogs who run in a pack can be very dangerous to small animals and children.
-Hunters usually don’t let their dogs run loose without them, so they don’t get accustomed to ripping up prey.
-Also, wild traits may show up in dogs with wolf in them.
+Real hunters don’t let their dogs run loose without them, so they don’t get accustomed to ripping up prey.
+Neither do they half-starve their dogs, who are trained to hunt and wait for their “master” to take the prey.
+Also, wild traits may show up in dogs with wolf in them—the kind people around us sell.

-I grew up in the country and whenever loose dogs formed a pack, they inevitably began killing livestock and farmers would have to put them down.
-It’s sad, but there was no county department to take care of such things.
+I grew up in the country and whenever loose dogs formed a pack, they inevitably began killing livestock and farmers, who were all hunters, would have to hunt them down.
+There was no county department to take care of such things.
 Then, ignorant wild life managers shipped in coyotes from Colorado…you can guess where it went from there.

 Two and a half weeks ago, our dog, Little P, was attacked for the second time in his life, by one or more part wolf dogs.
 Right after hearing the commotion, we rushed outside and saw one large black wolf dog and some beagles at the scene.
 There may have been more on the other side of some trees.